$2,405,000 Donated, to Date

 - In April 2014 Impact100 WA launched YoungImpact100 for children of donors aged 6-18

-- In August 2014 YoungImpact100 granted $3225 to the Foyer on Oxford who provide accommodation for young homeless people from 12-25
+- The Foyer on Oxford who provide accommodation for young homeless people from 12-25

-- In August 2015 YoungImpact100 granted $3402 to CanTeen Australia who work with young people living with cancer
+- CanTeen Australia who work with young people living with cancer

-- In October 2016 the YoungImpact100 group gathered again and were able to grant over $3400 to TADWA (Technology Assisting Disability WA) whose Freedom Wheels program modifies standard pushbikes to enable those with disabilities to ride a bike.
+- TADWA (Technology Assisting Disability WA) whose Freedom Wheels program modifies standard pushbikes to enable those with disabilities to ride a bike

 We think there’s plenty to celebrate here and if you’d like to join us in continuing to reach our grant giving goals continue then click here to donate.